cmiller-veced/kwik_n_dirty/README.md

 # readme

-The landscape is crowded with Python validation libraries.
-Why would I create another one?
-Because...

-1. It's obviously not a definitively solved problem
-B.  I have a different way of doing it.

-A big part of the new vision is eliminating needless transformation.
-So things like DAOs have no place in it.
-Yes, I'm saying a DAO is a needless transformation.
-Maybe not always, but I've yet to see a needful one.
-If you think about it, you will notice that the only benefit of the average DAO is the dot notation for attribute access.
-You don't need DAO for that.
-If we need it we will do it, without resorting to the LCD that is DAO.

-- LCD:  lowest common denominator

-btw.
-It's not so much a data validation library as a set of techniques for accessing APIs.
-Validation is part of it, but by no means the primary focus.
-Important, yes, but not the center of the universe.

 A tool for quickly creating high quality API clients (SDKs).
 Initial target APIs are those defined in Swagger/OpenAPI.